How do you give new hires the big, warm welcome they deserve at a time when employees, everywhere, are working from home?

 How is Benify's platform used for digital onboarding while working remotely?

 Benify's platform is extremely useful for us when it comes to digitalizing parts of the introduction process under ordinary circumstances, but, of course, is even more so while we’re working remotely.
-For example, new employees can log into their personal Benify portal and access e-learning and see checklists of things they need to do during their first days.
-With the help of the portal, we can take confidence knowing that all new employees receive the same level of introduction, regardless of who their closest manager is.
+For example, new employees can log into their personal Benify employee platform and access e-learning and see checklists of things they need to do during their first days.
+With the help of the platform, we can take confidence knowing that all new employees receive the same level of introduction, regardless of who their closest manager is.

-The portal is also used for preboarding, where new hires can access information before their first day.
+The platform is also used for preboarding, where new hires can access information before their first day.
 Much of the content aims to provide a basic understanding of Benify as a company, our culture and our history.
 It also gives new hires an increased sense of security to receive this information before their first day, especially during a time where many people feel uncertain about the future.
 Introducing new employees to our culture using the platform becomes even more critical when new hires are unable to experience our culture first-hand in the workplace.

 What tips do you have for other employers who want to make new hires feel welcome remotely…